smian0/mcp-agile-flow/ai-docs/brd.md

 Ongoing and future work includes:

 1. **Enhanced Document Generation**: More automation for document creation and linking
-2. **Advanced Knowledge Graph**: Semantic search and deeper contextual awareness
-3. **Workflow Automation**: Status tracking and progress visualization
+2. **Workflow Automation**: Status tracking and progress visualization
-4. **Additional IDE Support**: Potential expansion to other development environments
+3. **Additional IDE Support**: Potential expansion to other development environments

+## Note on Knowledge Graph Functionality
+The knowledge graph functionality (entity and relationship tracking, contextual awareness of documentation connections, and semantic search capabilities) has been moved to a separate MCP server.
+This decision was made to simplify the core MCP Agile Flow implementation and provide better separation of concerns.
+The core functionality of MCP Agile Flow continues to work without the knowledge graph.

 ## Customer Needs